firebase/firebase-js-sdk/CONTRIBUTING.md

 If any member of the community violates this code of conduct, the maintainers of the Firebase JS SDK project may take action, removing issues, comments, and PRs or blocking accounts as deemed appropriate.

-If you are subject to or witness unacceptable behavior, or have any other concerns, please drop us a line at samstern@google.com.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please drop us a line at firebase-code-of-conduct@google.com.

 ## <a name="question"></a> Got a Question?

-If you have questions about how to use the Firebase JS SDK, please direct these to [StackOverflow][stackoverflow] and use the `firebase` tag.
+If you have questions about how to use the Firebase JS SDK, please direct these to [StackOverflow][stackoverflow] and use the `firebase` and `javascript` tags.
 You can also use the [Firebase Google Group][firebase-google-group] or [Slack][slack] to contact members of the Firebase team for help.

 ## <a name="issue"></a> Found an Issue?